-Based on the information that was available for our review, a small number of directed payment arrangements account for the vast majority of projected spending.
-Specifically, about 90 percent of all directed payment spending that we identified was attributable to 35 directed payment arrangements that were projected to increase payments to providers by greater than \$100 million a year.
+A small number of directed payment arrangements account for the vast majority of projected spending.
+Specifically, about 69 percent of all directed payment spending that we identified was attributable to 22 directed payment arrangements that were each projected to increase payments to providers by greater than \$1 billion a year.
 Most of these arrangements were uniform rate increases, but some were large pay-for-performance incentive payments, similar to DSRIP.
-The majority of these arrangements (20 of the 35 we identified) increased provider payments above the Medicare payment rate, which is generally used as the upper limit on FFS payments (MACPAC 2021b).
+The majority of these arrangements (14 of the 22 we identified) increased provider payments above the Medicare payment rate, which is generally used as the upper limit on FFS payments (MACPAC 2021b).

-Federal rules do not put an upper limit on the amount of directed payments that states can make to providers.
+Federal rules do not currently put an upper limit on the amount of directed payments that states can make to providers.
 In general, it appears that CMS has often permitted states to pay providers as high as the average rate that providers negotiate with private payers (referred to as the average commercial rate), which is often much higher than the amount Medicare would have paid for the same service.
-Some directed payment approval documents we reviewed described arrangements that would pay providers almost three times the Medicare rate for hospital inpatient and outpatient services.
+For example, according to the Congressional Budget Office's review of recent studies, commercial hospital payments were 223 percent of Medicare payment rates and commercial physician payment rates were 129 percent of Medicare rates on average (CBO 2022).
+In 2023, CMS proposed formally setting a regulatory upper limit for directed payments based on the average commercial rate for hospital services, professional services at an academic medical center, and nursing facility services (CMS 2023).